leotgo/unity-coding-standards/README.md

 ### Namespaces

-Namespaces are formatted in UpperCamelCase, with the exception of acronyms such as AI, UI, HUD.
+Namespaces are formatted in PascalCase, with the exception of acronyms such as AI, UI, HUD.
 The name should briefly describe the "system" or set of definitions contained in the library.

 **Examples:**